hypnotics/joek/README.md

 ## Introduction

-These are my notes from my investigation of the strange case of Joe K and Being or Nothingness.
+These are notes from my investigation of the strange case of Joe K and Being or Nothingness.
 You should know that I approach this from the perspective of a mystery to solve (Sherlock Holmes style), with the assumption that it's some sort of Alternate Reality Game.
 It really ticks all the boxes of an ARG to me, but I welcome and respect other opinions.
 Take these notes for what they are: an attempt to structure a lot of loose ends. /Elias

 ---